kragen/derctuo/spark-gap-logic.md

 microphones: below the Paschen minimum, even a very small change in the electrode spacing should produce a very large change in the breakdown voltage of the spark gap and consequently both the frequency and the breakdown voltage of a free-running RC oscillator.
-(I'm not sure if it also increases the jitter.)
+(I’m not sure if it also increases the jitter.)
 Above the Paschen minimum, it should produce a smaller, nearly linear, but still fairly reliable change in these variables.